 Are you tired of waiting months to see a doctor?
 With the DrHouse app, you don’t have to wait.
 The DrHouse app allows you to connect with a board-certified doctor in less than 15 minutes.

 As you can see, rashes can be severe, and they do not always disappear on their own without medical treatment.
 This is why it is critical to reach out to a doctor as soon as possible when you have an unknown rash.

 During the video call with a DrHouse board-certified clinician, the clinician will quickly and efficiently identify your rash and determine the appropriate treatment.
-You can also schedule a same-day in-person doctor visit at a nearby clinic if needed.
 A DrHouse clinician will also be able to tell you whether your symptoms require immediate emergency care.

 Telemedicine is the wave of the future.
 Seeing an online doctor is convenient and cost-efficient, and can provide you with quick access to professional help when time is of the essence.

 With DrHouse, you can get medical prescriptions as well as an understanding of your symptoms and treatment.
 With the help of the DrHouse app, you will soon be on your way to a healthier life.

 Rashes can be uncomfortable and itchy, and no one likes to get them.
 They are also very common, and everyone is likely to develop a rash at some point.
 There are two main categories of rashes: infectious and non-infectious.
 Non-infectious rashes such as eczema and psoriasis are more prevalent.

 Rashes are commonly treated with OTC medications such as cortisone cream.
 Still, they sometimes require prescription medications such as lidocaine, or antiviral drugs like acyclovir (Zovirax), or certain types of antibiotics.